Oops19/TS4-PatchXML/README.md

 * `'delete': [{'tag': 'E', 'empty': True}}]`
 * `'delete': [{'tag': 'E', 'attrib': {'n': 'go'}, 'empty': True}}]`

+To delete possible empty tags use:
+* `'delete`: [{'tag': 'U', 'empty': True}]` - A list with all elements removed must be cleaned up properly.

 The element attributes and the element text can also be modified:
 * `'attrib': {'n': 'something_else'}`
 * `'text': 'NewText'`